toskaushik/ExpertSearch/README.md

 ## An overview of the Software:
    The purpose of the code is find the specialized doctors based on search term.
    The user inputs a search term like 'Cardiology' then our system will return following results.
-    1. Total number of dcotors who are specilzied in Cardiology
+    1. Total number of doctors who are specilzied in Cardiology
     2. Matching term preview.
     3. Doctors name and degree.
     4. A link to navigate to doctor info page